A raw pointer in Rust (such as *mut T or *const T) is a low-level pointer type similar to those found in C. Unlike references in Rust, raw pointers:

 To an Immutable Raw Pointer:

-A mutable reference can also be coerced into a *const T
+A mutable reference can also be coerced into a *const T (by first being viewed as an immutable reference).

 let raw_const_value: *const i32 = ref_mut_value; // Coerced as &mut i32 -> &i32 -> *const i32